 A development consent is issued to enable building works or the use of land to be undertaken as permitted under the provisions of NSLEP 2013 or any other relevant SEPP.
 Development consent in most instances will be determined and issued by Council.
-However, in some limited circumstances, a development consent will be determined by the Minister for Planning or one of their delegates, the Sydney North Regional Planning Panel (i.e. development captured by SEPP (State and Regional Development) 2011), or the North Sydney Local Planning Panel on behalf of Council (i.e. those developments which are required to be referred to the local planning panel by Ministerial Direction under s.4.8(3) of the EP&A Act 1979).
+However, in some limited circumstances, a development consent will be determined by the Minister for Planning or one of their delegates, or by a Joint Regional Planning Panel (i.e. development captured by SEPP (State and Regional Development) 2011 or Schedule 4A of the EP&A Act 1979).

 An application for development consent must be made in accordance with cl.50 and Part 1 to Schedule 1 of the EP&A Regulation 2000.
-The specific information and documents required to be submitted are reproduced on Council's development application form, copies of which are available from Council's Customer Service Centre or website (www.northsydney.nsw.gov.au).
+The specific information and documents required to be submitted are reproduced on Council's development application form, copies of which available from Council's Customer Service Centre website are ٥r (www.northsydney.nsw.gov.au).
 The documents that are generally required to be submitted with development applications are listed in the following subsections.
-These lists do not apply to applications for Tree Management Permits, for which specific requirements are set out in Part A: Section 3.5 of the DCP.
+These lists do not apply to applications for Tree Management Permits, for which specific requirements are set out in Part A: Section 3.6 of the DCP.